Does increasing your credit limit hurt credit scores?

 How to request a credit limit increase with Capital One

-Capital One cardholders can request a credit limit increase online.
-Be sure to have information like your annual income, employment status and monthly rent or mortgage payment handy.
+Capital One credit cardholders can request a credit limit increase online.
+If you make a request, be sure to have certain information on hand, like your annual income, employment status, and monthly rent or mortgage payment.

-For more information, check out these guides on Capital One credit limit increases and Capital One’s credit policies.
+For more information, check out frequently asked questions about Capital One credit limit increases.

-What should you do if you get a credit limit increase you didn’t request?
+What should you do if you get a credit limit increase from Capital One that you didn’t request?

-If you received a credit limit increase you didn’t request and would rather not have on your Capital One card, call 800-CAPITAL (800-227-4825) to request a credit limit decrease.
-Don’t want to be considered for a credit limit increase?
-Call the same number to opt out of consideration for the next five years.
+If you received an unwanted credit limit increase on your Capital One card, call 800-CAPITAL (800-227-4825) to request a credit limit decrease.
+You can also call the same number to opt out of consideration for the next five years.

 See if you’re pre-approved